 The electronics and software in the sensor turn on the wipers when the amount of light reflected onto the sensor decreases to a preset level.
 The software sets the speed of the wipers based on how fast the moisture builds up between wipes.
 It can operate the wipers at any speed.
 The system adjusts the speed as often as necessary to match with the rate of moisture accumulation.

 The TRW system, which is found on many General Motors cars, including all Cadillac models, can also be overridden or turned off so the car can be washed.

-For more information on windshield wipers and related topics, check out the links on the next page!
+For more information on windshield wipers and related topics, check out the links below!